Artisan Bread Baking - Rye and Heritage Grains

 During this two-day course, you will gain the practical skills and knowledge to bake confidently using several different and interesting flours.
-Using teff ( a gluten-free flour from Ethiopia), kamut ( a nutritious ancient grain from Egypt), spelt ( used by the Romans, and produced by crossing emmer with wild grasses), einkhorn ( an ancient wheat from Turkey) barley and rye, you will be able to explore the rich heritage of these flours and learn how to wrangle them into shape!
-Baking with flour of various strengths and gluten content presents some interesting challenges, and who better to help you meet them than tutor Emmanuel etc etc
+Using teff ( a gluten-free flour from Ethiopia), kamut ( a nutritious ancient grain from Egypt), spelt ( used by the Romans, and produced by crossing emmer with wild grasses), einkorn ( an ancient wheat from Turkey) barley and rye, you will be able to explore the rich heritage of these flours and learn how to wrangle them into shape!
+Baking with flour of various strengths and gluten content presents some interesting challenges, and who better to help you meet them than expert baker and author Emmanuel Hadjiandreou.

 Fascinate friends and family by bringing home: